Introduction

 2.1 Background:

-Following World War II, Germany was divided into four zones controlled by the Allies: the United States, the Soviet Union, Great Britain, and France.
-The city of Berlin, located in Soviet-controlled East Germany, was also divided into four sectors.
+Following World War II, Germany was divided into four zones controlled by the Allies: Four leading nations controlled the world after World War II: the United States, the Soviet Union, Great Britain, and France.
+Following World War II East Berlin was split into four occupied areas along with its Soviet-controlled East German city region.

 2.2 Reasons for Construction: